Featrix/.github/profile/README.md

 Read more on our [web site](https://featrix.ai) or [check out the documentation](https://featrix-docs.readthedocs.io/en/latest/index.html).

 Interested in trying it out?
-[Hit our waitlist page for access](https://featrix.ai/signup).
+[Check out our web site](https://featrix.ai/).